gongahkia/judgeman/README.md

 # `Sato`

-A Web App that provides fine-grained control over Spotify Blends by wrangling with [their](https://developer.spotify.com/documentation/web-api/concepts/authorization) janky [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749).
+Web App that provides fine-grained, percentage-based control for making Spotify Blends with your friends.

 ## Stack